SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-creating-a-new-git-project.md

 * Personal projects are good for individual code testing, or if you have projects that you will likely not share with others.
 SESYNC postdocs, fellows, and staff should look at using these types of projects.
 * Group projects are projects that are not owned by any one individual, but rather by an entire group of people.
 We recommend group projects for our working groups and for units within SESYNC (e.g., the IT staff are in a group on GitLab with several shared projects).
 To work in a group, click the group's tab, then select the group under which you want to create a project.

+If your SESYNC group does not yet have a GitLab group, you might want to create one.
+Creating a GitLab group has two main advantages: It helps you keep multiple repositories for your group's project organized in one place, and it can also help you deal with permissions more easily by giving multiple people access to multiple projects all at once.
+See [GitLab's documentation on groups](https://docs.gitlab.com/ee/user/group/) for more information about groups and how to create one on GitLab.

 To create a project, click the new project either from the dashboard when you login for a personal project, or by clicking new project under a group for a group project.
-Enter the name, description and wether you want the project private, internal or public.
+Enter the name, description and whether you want the project private, internal or public.
 Click create to finish creating your project.

 * Private - projects are available only to group members and/or additional select prople
 * Internal - projects can be seen by any sesync researcher or workshop participant.
 (You probably don't want this)